What Is a Shopper Profile: 8 Types of Shoppers

 How to Market to the Browser

-The best thing retailers can do with browsing customers is to make them feel welcome.
-Keep yourself available if anything arises, but ultimately leave them alone.
-To appeal to the browser, market your goods so they have a story or foster connection without you having to intervene and make it obvious.
+The best thing retailers can do to cater to the browsing customers is to make them feel welcomed, foster an easy and positive store experience, and stay available if anything arises, but ultimately leave them alone.
+To appeal to the browser, market your goods so they have a story or foster a connection without you having to intervene and make it obvious.

 When working with browsing customers, retailers should:

-- Have a comfortable environment: Retailers should pay close attention to the lighting, music, cleanliness, and overall presentation of their store.
+- Create a comfortable store environment: Retailers should pay close attention to the lighting, music, cleanliness, and overall presentation of their store.
 Wandering shoppers are more likely to spend time (and possibly make a purchase) in a store that’s neat and inviting, rather than harsh and unorganized.
+Take Anthropologie, for example.
+This store is ideal for the browser, with tons to look at, beautiful merchandising, and an easy-to-navigate layout.

 - Design an effective store layout: Since browsing customers are not directly interacting with store associates, your store layout and signage serve as the primary guide; make sure popular, profitable, and bestselling items are prominently displayed.